Ex-Dallas police officer Amber Guyger guilty in wrong-apartment murder

 “My life has not been the same.
 It’s been a roller coaster,” she said.
 “I cannot sleep.
 I cannot eat.
 It’s just been the most terrible time for me.”

-Reporting by Bruce Tomaso; Additional reporting by Brad Brooks in Austin, Texas; Editing by Scott Malone and Sandra Maler
+Reporting by Bruce Tomaso; Additional reporting by Brad Brooks in Austin, Texas; Editing by Scott Malone, Sandra Maler and Tom Brown